Flavio8699/ms-thesis-replication-package/replication-package-RQ3/Efficiency/README.md

 | GitLab        | 15.10.3-ee  |
 | GitLab Runner | 16.2.1      |

-_Note:_ if the group to be collect is **experimental**, the EcoPipe framework has to be configured and running on the monitoring node & be connected to the CI/CD service on the CI/CD node.

 ## 2. Setup & execution

-1. Follow step `Setup virtual environment` of `EcoPipe/README.md`
-2. Follow step `Setup case study repository` of `EcoPipe/README.md`
+1. Follow steps of `EcoPipe/README.md` except for 2.2, 2.3 and 2.4 **if** the group is **control**, otherwise all the steps
-3. Navigate to experiment folder
+2. Navigate to experiment folder

 ```
 cd experiment/
 ```

-4. Modify _config.ini_
+3. Modify _config.ini_
-5. Execute experiment
+4. Execute experiment

 ```shell
 python measurement.py --sample S --type [control|experimental]